groupoasys/Data_Low_Carbon_London/README.md

 	* ACORN: Classification of households according to geo-demographic group (A-Q).
 	* Acorn_grouped: ACORN groups are grouped into 3 categories: Affluent(A-E), Comfortable(F-J) or Adversity(K-Q).

-2) Data_features.xlsx: this file includes input variables used in our analysis and other data generated for aggregate groups of households.
+2) Data_features.xlsx: this file includes input variables used in our analysis and other data generated for aggregate groups of households (year 2013).

 --> Price[2]: Data every half hour on tariffs (£) applied to households with dynamic prices during the year of the trial.
 The dToU system has variations in the price of electricity, it uses three price bands: High, normal, low.
 The consumer knows the day before the price that will be applied every hour.